 Instructions

-- Preheat oven to 350° and grease 4 individual dishes or an 8x8-inch baking pan.
-Set on to a baking sheet and set aside.
+- Preheat oven to 350°F (regular bake setting/not fan assisted) and grease 4-6 individual ramekins or one larger baking dish (large enough to hold the bread and fruit about 2 inches thick).
+Set onto a baking sheet and set aside.

 - In a bowl, whisk together the eggs, 1/2 cup white sugar, cream, milk and vanilla.